googleapis/python-storage/README_OPENTELEMETRY.rst

 .. code:: python

     # "opt-in" for opentelemtry metrics capturing.
-    # Requires you to have installed opentelemetry packages and called set_meter_provider
+    # Requires you to have installed opentelemetry packages and called set_meter_provider.
     from opentelemetry import metrics
     from opentelemetry.sdk.metrics import MeterProvider